 Apps are a dynamic medium, and with a lot changing in the on-demand economy, you’ll have to be ready to come out with regular upgrades.
 From the user- feedback, metrics analysis, and market trends, you can get an idea about the changes you need to implement.
 From the aesthetics of your app to its functionality, everything needs to be on the point at all times.
 Regular updates ensure that and your users also appreciate your efforts.

-Tech Stack You Can Use For An Errand Running App
+Tech Stack You Can Use to build an An Errand Runner App

 - Utilities: Google Analytics, PayPal, Twilio, Mixpanel